rawnly/gist.nvim/README.md

 # gist.nvim
 ![Showcase](gist.nvim.gif)

-`gist.nvim` is a Neovim plugin that allows you to create a GitHub Gist from the current file.
+`gist.nvim` is a Neovim plugin that allows you to create gists on GitHub, GitLab, or Termbin from the current file.
-The plugin uses the [`gh` command-line tool](https://cli.github.com/) to create the Gist and provides a simple interface for specifying the Gist's description and privacy settings.
+The plugin uses the respective command-line tools (`gh` for GitHub, `glab` for GitLab, or direct HTTP for Termbin) to create the gist and provides a simple interface for specifying the gist's description and privacy settings.

 ## Installation

 To use `gist.nvim`, you need to have Neovim installed on your system.

+Depending on the platform you want to use:

-You also need to have the `gh` command-line tool installed and configured with your GitHub account.
+- **GitHub**: Install the [`gh` command-line tool](https://cli.github.com/) and configure it with your GitHub account.
+- **GitLab**: Install the [`glab` command-line tool](https://gitlab.com/gitlab-org/cli) and configure it with your GitLab account.
+- **Termbin**: No additional tools required, as it uses direct HTTP requests.

-If you intend to use the `GistsList` command to list and edit all your gists, I suggest the `nvim-unception` plugin.
+If you intend to use the `GistsList` command to list and edit all your gists (GitHub only), I suggest the `nvim-unception` plugin.

 Once you have Neovim and gh installed, you can install `gist.nvim` using your favorite plugin manager.